-- Initially, studies did not provide any evidence of correlation between work performance of individuals and change in lighting.
+- Initially, studies did not provide any evidence of the correlation between the work performance of individuals and changes in lighting.
 In fact, work performance almost increased with any change in illumination lighting.

 - After that in the second phase, the studies become apparent.
 They revealed that workers’ performance can be improved by just giving them the required attention not because of the factors that the study aimed to examine.

-- Ultimately, the Hawthorne studies provided a concept that the organization also has social aspects that, if given proper attention, can contribute to better performance or workers.
+- Ultimately, the Hawthorne studies provided a concept that the organization also has social aspects that, if given proper attention, can contribute to better performance for workers.

-The human relation movement was aimed at providing social skills to managers that they needed to make management-employee relation better.
+The human relations movement was aimed at providing social skills to managers that they needed to make management-employee relations better.

-Abraham Maslow (1908-1970) was the person who proposed motivation theory, which is based on three assumptions about human nature.
+Abraham Maslow (1908-1970) was the person who proposed the motivation theory (also known as Maslow’s Behavioral Theory), which is based on three assumptions about human nature.